0xearl/PhpFbGuard/README.md

 # PhpFbGuard
-This tool is just a translated fbguard of and by jaxBCD/FBshield<br>
+This tool is just a translated FBShield of and by jaxBCD/FBshield<br>
 <a href="https://github.com/jaxBCD/FBshield">Creator Of The Original Script</a>